Advancing the Quality of Health Care Transition for Black Autistic Adolescent Girls

 Constantino, 2020; Maenner et al., 2021; Lovelace et al., 2018; Purtway & Johnson, 2005

-What we hope to learn
+What we learned

-What we are developing
+What we developed

-By the end of this project, the staff and product development team will work together to develop eight multi-modal tools for primary care providers to better understand the health care and health care transition (HCT) needs of Black autistic adolescent girls.
+The staff and product development team, composed of 5 Black autistic women and two caregivers, worked together to develop multi-modal tools for primary care providers and families to better understand the health care and health care transition (HCT) needs of Black autistic adolescent girls.
+The tools can be found at Resources | Center for Transition to Adult Health Care for Youth with Disabilities – Family Voices.

 Complete your gift to help keep families at the center of children’s health care